kj7kunal/kj7kunal.github.io/content/blog/visional/index.md

 of the work also involves Natural Language Processing techniques.
 I have also been able to apply my Computer Vision skills to a few projects.

-Following are few of the projects I have worked on so far, in chronological order.
+Following are few of the projects I have worked on so far.

-<h3 id="p1">Financial Document OCR</h3>
+<h3 id="p1">Financial Document OCR System</h3>

 [BizReach Succeed](https://br-succeed.jp/service) provides an M&A platform to match companies looking for succession with potential buyers.
 As part of their services, they have to analyze